Kurt Hoelzl

 Mahout training at Lampang province

-The topic of the composition of Bushman arrows for hunting is vast and intricate.
-Numerous anthropological studies have documented the unique designs utilized by nearly every family group of Bushmen in Southern Africa.
-These designs are often a result of…
+The topic of the composition of Khoi-san (Bushmen) arrows for hunting is vast and intricate.
+Numerous anthropological studies have documented the unique designs utilized by nearly every family group of Khoi-san in Southern Africa.
+These designs are often a result…

 Making bushmen bows for hunting

-The Bushmen, generally speaking, employ bows and poisoned arrows for “tracking and stalking” during hunting in Northern Namibia and North-Western Botswana.
-The various Bushmen tribes utilize different materials and techniques for crafting these weapons.
-However, in this article, we will…
+Generally speaking, the Khoi-san (‘Bushmen’) employ bows and poisoned arrows for “tracking and stalking” during hunting in Northern Namibia and North-Western Botswana.
+The various Khoi-san tribes utilize different materials and techniques for crafting these weapons.
+However, in this article, we…

 Eating centipedes in Yunnan Province, China